Opponents needle UK leader David Cameron over statement that Iran 'has got a nuclear weapon'

 LONDON – LONDON (AP) — Opposition politicians have been needling British leader David Cameron for telling a town hall audience that Iran "has got a nuclear weapon."

-The prime minister was speaking about Turkish accession to the European Union before a crowd of local residents in the English seaside town of Hove on Thursday when he made the slip.
+The prime minister was speaking about Turkish accession to the EU before a crowd of local residents in the English seaside town of Hove on Thursday when he made the slip.

-Cameron said Turkey would be "a very good political influence for us" because the country "can help us solve some of the world's problems like the Middle East peace process and the fact that Iran has got a nuclear weapon."
+He was saying that the EU would be better off in Turkey joined because it could help solve problems "like the Middle East peace process and the fact that Iran has got a nuclear weapon."

 While Britain, the United States and others accuse Iran of covertly seeking nuclear weapons, they haven't accused the country of actually possessing one.